-1.3 DEVELOPMENT PLAN CONTENT
+DEVELOPMENT PLAN CONTENT

-This Development Plan comprises two volumes being:
+- This Development Plan comprises two volumes being:

-- Volume 1 Development Plan. - Volume 2 Supporting Specialist reports.
+- Volume 1 as described in section 1.2

+- Volume 2 supporting specialist reports.

-The specialist reports contained within Volume 2 have been prepared to respond to the requirements of Section 3 of Schedule 5 to the Development Plan Overlay.
+- The specialist reports contained within Volume 2 have been prepared to respond to the requirements of Section 3 of Schedule 5 to the Development Plan Overlay.

-In particular, the specialist reports address the following planning matters:
+- In particular, the specialist reports address the following planning matters:

-- Architectural Submission. - Traffic management.
+- Architectural Submission.

+- Traffic management.

 - Contamination assessment.

 - Landscape Design Response.

 - Sustainable Management Plan.

 - Physical services and infrastructure.

 - Stormwater Management Plan.

 - Waste Management Plan.

 - Arboricultural Report.

 - Site Development Management Plan.

-Where relevant, extracts of these reports (usually the executive summary and key findings) are included in the text of this document.
+- Where relevant, extracts of these reports (usually the executive summary and key findings) are included in the text of this document.

-Volume 2 should be read in conjunction with this document.
+- Volume 2 should be read in conjunction with this document.

-PROJECT TEAM
+1.4 PROJECT TEAM